riccardogiorato/pocketbotanist/docs/README.md

 | 318          | 318              | 0,984802079378047   |
 | 91%          | 91%              | 98%                 |

-To visualized the images not founded look at [the notebook](./testing-clarifai.ipynb) used for the testing.
+To visualized the images not founded look at [the notebook](https://github.com/Giorat/pocketbotanist/blob/master/python/testing-clarifai.ipynb) used for the testing.

 ### TensorFlow

-Tested TensorFlow models on the testing dataset, executed on laptop CPU intel i7, 8 GB ram.
+Tested TensorFlow models on the testing dataset, executed on laptop with intel i7 CPU and 8 GB of ram.

 | Model name/source | Top-1 | Top-5 | Nodes | Size MB | Avg exec 1 image |
 | ----------------- | ----- | ----- | ----- | ------- | ---------------- |